-The guidance in this section does not apply when the office holder is not responsible for trading but only receives the surplus on trading or part of that surplus (for example, in the case of a voluntary arrangement where the company/debtor carries on the business under the terms of the arrangement).
+The guidance in this section does not apply when the office holder is not responsible for trading but only receives the surplus on trading or part of that surplus (for example, in the case of a voluntary arrangement where the company carries on the business under the terms of the arrangement).

-7.4 Hive-downs
+6.4 Hive-downs

-The proceeds received from a hive-down company as consideration for the sale of the business and/or assets to it should be shown in the office holder's account classified according to the categories of assets transferred and apportioned as provided for in the hive-down agreement.
-This applies both to the proceeds of the sale of assets transferred to the hive-down company and proceeds of sale of the shares in the hive-down company when these have been issued in consideration for the sale of the assets.
-Funds received from the hive-down company should not be shown simply as the proceeds of sale of the hive-down company.
+The proceeds received from the sale of shares in, or from loans to, a hive-down company as consideration for the sale of the business or assets to it, should be shown in the office holder's account classified according to the categories of assets transferred and apportioned as provided for in the hive-down agreement.
+Payments made directly by a hive-down company for such assets should be similarly treated.